IT Governance: Definition, Frameworks, And Best Practices

 Governance structure Role in organizational governance

-Responsible for appointing directors and auditors to ensure effective governance
+Shareholders Responsible for appointing directors and auditors to ensure effective governance.

-Responsible for supporting the board of directors by providing an independent assessment of management performance and conformance
+Audit Committee Responsible for supporting the board of directors by providing an independent assessment of management performance and conformance.

 IT governance best practices

-One of the most frequently asked questions around governance is, “How can I tell that my organization is doing it well?”
-The answer takes the form of more questions - namely:
+One of the most frequently asked questions around governance is: "How can I tell that my organization is doing it well?"
+Before looking at frameworks and checklists, it helps to pressure-test the fundamentals with a few pointed questions:

 • Does governance have the appropriate levels of support in your organization?
 Is it prioritized at all levels?
 Does everyone in the business know what their responsibilities are regarding organizational governance?